Backing up and restoring cluster configurations (cluster administrators only)

 If cluster-wide quorum does not exist, then you recover the cluster configuration by finding a configuration to use for recovery, re-creating the cluster, and then rejoining each node to it.

 Synchronizing a node with the cluster

-If cluster-wide quorum exists, but one or more nodes are out of synch with the cluster, then you synchronize the node to restore the replicated database (RDB) on the node and bring it into quorum.
+If cluster-wide quorum exists, but one or more nodes are out of sync with the cluster, then you must synchronize the node to restore the replicated database (RDB) on the node and bring it into quorum.